KevinRohn/rosebikes-stock-availability/README.md

 ## ⚙️ **Usage**

-The `rosebikes-stock-availability` checker tool needs to be configured.
+The `rosebikes-stock-availability` checker tool can be configured for your personal usage.
+Just fork the project and run it on Github Action runners.

 **_1. Define the desired bikes_**